Alduino/cpdw-gui/README.md

     can handle.
 - `DrawerBase`: Handles most of the WebGL setup.
 An abstract class for anything that uses WebGL rendering to implement.

+**React Components**: React-based layer on top of the flat renderer

 You can see an example of a `Drawer` in the example script.
 It currently renders an n-sided polygon.